Dental Sedation Nursing

 About the Examination

-Examinations are held twice a year in March and September.
+- Exam Dates: Held twice a year in March and September

 Examination date